 As you can see, towards the end of the pack I ventured outside.
 For extra caution I popped a beret on the Instant Back too, and thankfully, it seemed to work!

 So, with my 127mm lens I can shoot pretty lovely, sharp images about 1m away from the camera, and softer images of things further away.
 For test shots that's still helpful though, the exposures match up nicely, as you can see from the test shots leading to the final image, below.
 I'm sure with further investigation there'd be away of correcting the shift, but I'm happy with what I have for now!

 So there it is, a Mamiya RB67 with a Diana Instant Back+, a success!

-I am a professional photographer based in the UK.
-If you would like to have a chat about working with me, messing about with cameras or zines, get in touch by email at [email protected] or call 07751233292.
+Hi, I'm Jayne Lloyd, a freelance photographer based in the UK.
+If you would like to have a chat about working with me, messing about with cameras or zines, get in touch by email at [email protected].

 Would you like to subscribe to my newsletter to receive occasional updates?
 You can do so here.